Plausible vs INSG: Which One Should You Pick?

 Performance: a wash, mostly

-Our script is comparable in size (~2 KB vs ~1.5 KB with default modules) and we run on a global edge network, so latency is consistently low worldwide.
+Our script is comparable in size (~5 KB with multiple behavioral modules vs ~1.5 KB for basic pageviews only) and we run on a global edge network, so latency is consistently low worldwide.
 Plausible runs on EU servers, which means great performance in Europe and slightly higher latency elsewhere.

 In practice, both scripts are so small that neither will meaningfully affect your page load time.
 This isn’t the deciding factor.